benvessely/benvessely/README.md

 ### Hi there!

-My name is Ben Vessely, and I'm a math major and computer science minor graduating in June 2024 who is looking for a career in software.
-I am currently working on virtual piano using vanilla Javascript!
+My name is Ben Vessely, and I'm a math major and computer science minor graduating in June 2024 who is looking for a career in software engineering/development.
+I am currently working on a virtual piano using vanilla Javascript!

 <!--
 **benvessely/benvessely** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.